peterlefanulumsdaine/general-type-theories/cleanup-notes.md

 - pass through all files to generally get functoriality lemma placement consistent
 - ditto to make functoriality section naming consistent
+- specifically: reorganise [Auxiliary.Family], [Auxiliary.Closure] to put maps first, so functoriality can go with constructions!
 - consider organisation of categorical structure in [FlatTypeTheory].

 Contexts and judgements: